 What Is CBR?

-Cloud Backup and Recovery (CBR) enables you to back up Elastic Cloud Servers (ECSs), Bare Metal Servers (BMSs), Elastic Volume Service (EVS) disks, SFS Turbo file systems, and on-premises VMware virtual environments with ease.
-If there is a virus intrusion, accidental deletion, or software or hardware fault, you can restore data to any point in the past when the data was backed up.
+Cloud Backup and Recovery (CBR) enables you to easily back up Elastic Cloud Servers (ECSs), Bare Metal Servers (BMSs), Elastic Volume Service (EVS) disks, SFS Turbo file systems, local files and directories, and on-premises VMware virtual environments.
+In case of a virus attack, accidental deletion, or software or hardware fault, you can use the backup to restore data to any point when the data was backed up.

 Backup

-- Cloud disk backup provides snapshot-based data protection for EVS disks.
+- Cloud disk backup: provides snapshot-based backups for EVS disks.

-- Cloud server backup uses the consistency snapshot technology for disks to protect data of ECSs.
-In addition, the backups of servers without databases deployed are common server backups, and the backups of servers deployed with databases are application-consistent backups.
+- Cloud server backup: uses the consistency snapshot technology to protect data for ECSs and BMSs.
+Backups of non-database servers are non-database server backups, and those of database servers are application-consistent backups.

-- File system backup provides data protection for SFS Turbo file systems.
+- SFS Turbo backup: backs up data of SFS Turbo file systems.

 Vault

-CBR uses vaults to store backups.
-Before creating a backup, you need to create at least one vault and associate the server or disk to be backed up with the vault.
-Then the backup of the server or disk will be stored in the associated vault.
+CBR stores backups in vaults.
+Before creating a backup, you need to create at least one vault and associate the resources you want to back up with the vaults.
+Then the resources can be backed up to the associated vaults.

 Policy